abhilashtengli/FeedWise/doc.md

 ## Prompt

   `Act as **Customer Feedback Analyst** expert and Your task is to analyze bulk customer reviews :

 **Customer Reviews:**
       ${cleanedReviews}
+  Note : You must return a valid JSON object as I mentioned without extra text or formatting.
     Now generate structured reports based on these categories:
 ### **Input Validation:**
 Before processing, check if the input contains meaningful customer reviews.